Chin Woo Athletic Association: History

-After Jing Wu was founded, a number of prominent martial artists in China at that time were invited to teach there.
-They include: Chen Zizheng (陳子正), Eagle Claw master; Luo Guangyu (羅光玉), Seven Star Praying Mantis master; Geng Jishan (耿繼善), Xingyi master; Wu Jianquan, founder of Wu-style taijiquan, and Zhao Lianhe (趙連和), a master of the Northern Shaolin, became Chief Instructor after Huo Yuanjia's death.

 As one of the first public martial arts institutes in China, Jing Wu was intended to create a structured environment for teaching and learning martial arts as opposed to the secretive training that had been common in the past.
 The founders of Jing Wu felt that the association would keep alive traditions that secrecy and social change would otherwise doom.
-The basic curriculum drew from several styles of martial arts, giving practitioners a well-rounded martial background in addition to whatever they wished to specialise in.
+The basic curriculum drew from several styles of martial arts, giving practitioners a well-rounded martial background in addition to whatever they wished to specialize in.
 Jing Wu inspired the ecumenism seen in the Chinese martial arts community during the Republican era, giving rise to such efforts as the National Martial Arts Institutes.
 Sun Yat-sen, founder of the Republic of China, attended the third annual event held by Jing Wu in 1915, giving a speech of encouragement to the attendees.
 When Sun Yat-sen attended again at the 10th annual event in 1920, he also wrote for a special Jing Wu newsletter and made a plaque with the engraving "martial spirit".

 During the period of the Japanese sphere of influence, the Twenty-One Demands sent to the government of the Republic of China resulted in two treaties with Japan on 25 May 1915.
 This prevented the ruling class from exercising full control over the commoners.
-With their new freedom, Huo's students purchased a new building to serve as the organisation's headquarters and named it "Jing Wu Athletic Association".
+With their new freedom, Huo's students purchased a new building to serve as the organization's headquarters and named it "Jing Wu Athletic Association".
 The association accepted new styles of martial arts other than those taught by Huo.
 In 1918, Jing Wu Athletic Association opened a branch at Nathan Road in Hong Kong.

-In July 1919, Jing Wu Athletic Association sent five representatives to Southeast Asia to expand their activities overseas.
-The five were Chen Gongzhe, Li Huisheng, Luo Xiaoao, Chen Shizhao and Ye Shutian.
-They made their first stop in Saigon, Vietnam, where they opened the first Chin Woo school outside of China.
-They opened schools in Malaysia and Singapore later as well.
-By 1923, these five masters had opened schools all over Southeast Asia and visited nine different countries.